alux444/cpp/learncpp/idioms.md

 | Move constructor | Transfers ownership from a temporary (rvalue) object |
 | Move assignment operator | Transfers ownership during assignment from a temporary |

+the default copy constructor / assignment operators do shallow copies, which is fine for classes with no dynamically allocated variables. but if there is, we need to rather handle deep copies

 # substitution failure is not an error (sfinae)

 for selective template instantiations - selective templates for certain types